The Unspoken Burden Of Constant Reliability

 You become the individual everyone approaches with their struggles, their emotional downloads, their emergencies, their uncertainties to what not.

 But when you’re drowning, everyone falls silent.
+This dynamic connects to what I explore in We Don’t Talk About Functional Burnout Enough, where being capable means your exhaustion becomes invisible, even to yourself.
 Not from malice but from learned patterns as you’ve shown everyone that you’ll survive.

 The Emotional Loneliness No One Sees